awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_invites.md

 When an invited account joins your organization, you *do not* automatically have full administrator control over the account, unlike created accounts\.
 If you want the master account to have full administrative control over an invited member account, you must create the `OrganizationAccountAccessRole` IAM role in the member account and grant permission to the master account to assume the role\.
 To configure this, after the invited account becomes a member, follow the steps in [Creating the OrganizationAccountAccessRole in an Invited Member Account](orgs_manage_accounts_access.md#orgs_manage_accounts_create-cross-account-role)\.

 **Note**
-When you create an account in your organization instead of inviting an existing account to join your organization, Organizations automatically creates an IAM role \(named `OrganizationAccountAccessRole` by default\) that you can use to grant users in the master account administrator access to the created account\.
+When you create an account in your organization instead of inviting an existing account to join your organization, AWS Organizations automatically creates an IAM role \(named `OrganizationAccountAccessRole` by default\) that you can use to grant users in the master account administrator access to the created account\.

-Organizations *does* automatically create a service\-linked role in invited member accounts to support integration between Organizations and other AWS services\.
+AWS Organizations *does* automatically create a service\-linked role in invited member accounts to support integration between AWS Organizations and other AWS services\.
 For more information, see [AWS Organizations and Service\-Linked Roles](orgs_integrate_services.md#orgs_integrate_services-using_slrs)\.

 You can send up to 20 invitations per day per organization\.
 Each invitation must be responded to within 15 days or it expires\.